jagottsicher/china-booster-wp/README.md

-# WordPress China Booster
+# WP China Booster
 A plugin to connect your WordPress installation in China to a domestically (in China) hosted ecosystem to access downloads and services faster and more reliable

 ## Introduction
-**WordPress China Booster** forked from [litepress/wp-china-yes](https://github.com/litepress/wp-china-yes), a project of WP China Localization Community ([WP-China.org]) which aims at connecting your WordPress installation in China to a domestically (in China) hosted ecosystem to access downloads and services faster and more reliable.
+**WP China Booster** forked from [litepress/wp-china-yes](https://github.com/litepress/wp-china-yes), a project of WP China Localization Community ([WP-China.org]) which aims at connecting your WordPress installation in China to a domestically (in China) hosted ecosystem to access downloads and services faster and more reliable.

 The project looked pretty abandoned (website not accessable, no translation (or service for) available) but like a promising approach.
 So here's a pretty neat to English translated fork.